 The results of an audit report are conveyed to the management once all the auditing work has been completed.
 These results usually include the flaws, gaps, or inconsistencies that are affecting a company’s performance.
 The auditor also suggests some policies that can be employed to overcome these issues.

-Along with the flaws, the outcomes of the internal audit report must also be clearly mentioned.
+Along with the flaws, the outcomes of the internal audit for private companies report must also be clearly mentioned.
 Companies usually tend to compare their performance before and after conducting an internal audit to check whether the recommendations of the auditor have resulted in any significant changes or not.

 Also Read: Types of Accounts in Accounting